 - the student has already withdrawn from three classes during their career at Lawrence, or

-- the student is on probation or strict probation, or
+- the student is on probation, or

 - the student has been referred to or sanctioned by the Honor Council for a matter related to the course, or

 - the student is requesting to withdraw after the withdrawal deadline.

 Withdrawing from a course reduces a student's active course load for the term.
 Changing the active course load to less than full time (fewer than 15 units for a single term) can affect the status of a student visa, eligibility for financial aid and scholarships, eligibility for veteran's benefits, athletic eligibility, insurance, and other matters that require full-time student status.
 Students should investigate the possible consequences before submitting a course withdrawal form.
 International students should consult international student services.
 Students receiving scholarships, financial aid, or veteran's benefits should consult the financial aid office.
 Athletes should contact their coaches.
 All students should check their insurance requirements.

 Students are expected to complete the work in each course by the deadlines established by the instructor, and the final deadline for any work is the scheduled exam time.
 However, a grade of incomplete may be awarded at the discretion of the dean of academic success, working in partnership with the instructor, if requested by the student, under the following guidelines:

 - approximately 70% or more of all course requirements have been completed (even if not yet graded); and

 - unforeseen circumstances beyond the student's control (usually restricted to serious and sudden physical or mental illness, family emergency, or unpreventable lab or practicum issues) impede completion of the remaining work for the course by the term deadline.